-16.11 Generalised linear models
+16.11 GENERALISED LINEAR MODELS

-Generalised linear models (GLM) were developed in the 1970s (Nelder and Wedderburn, 1972) to provide a common framework for a wide range of statistical models, including both continuous and discrete distributions, with model-building and analysis similar to linear models based on the normal distribution (McCullagh and Nelder, 1989).
-There are 2 key components which need to be specified to fit a general linear model: the link function and the distribution of the observations.
+Generalised linear models (GLMs) were developed in the 1970s (Nelder & Wedderburn, 1972) to provide a common framework for a wide range of statistical models, including both continuous and discrete distributions, with model-building and analysis similar to linear models

-Link function The cornerstone of GLMs is the link function: the idea that linear modelling of predictors should be allowed to take place on a different scale from that of the observations.
+Link function The cornerstone of GLMs is the link function: the idea that linear modelling of predictors should be allowed to take place on a different scale from the scale of the observations.
 The link function makes that transition between the observation's mean and the linear modelling.
 This idea may have been triggered by realising the problems of linear modelling of the observation's mean for bounded distributions.
 As noted in Section 16.1, modelling disease probabilities as a linear function of predictors may easily lead to predicted values outside the allowed range of probabilities (ie between 0 and 1).
 Consequently, in logistic regression, we model the logit(p)=ln[p/(1-p)] as a linear function of predictors.
 In GLM terminology, the logit function is the link function.
-The logit function, which maps the unit interval (0,1) onto the entire real axis (- $\infty$ ,+ $\infty$ ) is shown on the left of Fig. 16.1.
+The logit function, which maps the unit interval (0,1) onto the entire real axis ($-\infty, +\infty$) is shown on the left of Fig. 16.1.
 Intuitively, this is like 'stretching' the interval.
-The graph on the right shows its inverse function, logit-1(s)=es/(1+es), where s=logit(p).
+The graph on the right shows its inverse function, logit-1(s)=e^s/ (1+e^s).

-Distribution Data with a wide range of distributions can be modelled in the GLM framework, but the most commonly used distributions are: binomial (including binary), Poisson, negative binomial, Gaussian (normal), inverse Gaussian, and gamma.
+Distribution Data with a wide range of distributions can be modelled in the GLM framework, but the most commonly used distributions are: binomial (including binary), Poisson, negative binomial, Gaussian (normal), inverse Gaussian and gamma.

 In theory, the link function used with any specific distribution can be arbitrary, but in practice, it is restricted to a few common choices for each distribution of Y. Each distribution has a 'natural' link function associated with it that is called the canonical link.
 For Gaussian (normal) data, the canonical link is the identity link because the outcome (Y) is linked directly to the predictors.
-For binary/binomial data, the canonical link is the logit link but 2 non-canonical links that are occasionally used are the probit function (inverse cumulative probability for the standard normal) and the complementary log-log function.
+For binary/binomial data, the canonical link is the logit link but 2 occasionally used non-canonical links are the probit function (inverse cumulative probability for the standard normal) and the complementary log-log function.
 The statistical inference using logit and probit links is usually similar, but parameter estimates are scaled roughly by the factor $\pi/\sqrt{3}$ (ie logistic regression estimates are numerically larger than those from a probit regression).
 Table 16.3 lists the canonical links and some commonly used non-canonical links for several distributions.
 Also, for ordinal data (and a multinomial distribution), the logit is the most common link.